musale/musale-dev/content/projects/aiompesa.md

 slug: aiompesa
 tags: [mpesa, asyncio, python]
 date: 2019-07-22
----

-## Introduction

-MPESA is a service that allows you to make money transactions using your mobile phone.
+summary: MPESA is a service that allows you to make money transactions using your mobile phone.
 [Asyncio](https://docs.python.org/3/library/asyncio.html) is a library that allows you to write concurrent code in Python using `async/await` pattern.
 [AIOMPESA](https://aiompesa.readthedocs.io) is a Python library that allows you to interact with Python's _asyncio_ library.
+---

 ## Motivation

 The reason I wrote this library is because:

 1. I wanted to learn some more about _asyncio_.
 2. To create an asynchronous library.
 3. Experiment with Python 3+ static typing.

 ## Results